 The love of freedom, universal benevolence, frugality, peacefulness and equality were in direct opposition to the Legalist philosophy of the Qin and was violently suppressed.
 Not many works ➚ survive, and those that have were 'modified' by copyists through the centuries.
 It never became a leading philosophy in China, however in his day he had more active supporters than Confucius attained in his.
 It has many of the qualities of Christianity but without the promise of Heaven or threat of Hell; however they did believe in ghosts and spirits.
 With a rosy-eyed view of achieving a Utopia of universal love, Mozi never found favor among the ruling elites.
 It was the Communists who took up some of his teachings 2,000 years after his death.

 The Legalist doctrine in China was important in the early phase of Chinese history.
 Its name reflects its key attribute: the importance of law, it was a strategy for rule with no religious connotation.
 At the heart of Legalism was the belief that without strict laws people would be ungovernable, as they are by nature wicked and wayward.
 Clearly written laws would define proper conduct and so avoid conflict.
 The ruling elite that decide the laws are set apart from the people and the ruler is above the law, ruling by ‘divine right’.
-However, in its favor, the laws were applied uniformly and fairly to all the people, they knew where they stood.
+However, in its favor, the laws were applied uniformly and fairly to all the people so that they knew where they stood.
 The laws laid out rewards for good conduct as well as punishment for bad.
 It is not hard to guess that it was China's more autocratic rulers that found this philosophy to their liking.

 It was the state of Qin in the Warring States period that adopted legalism enthusiastically and contributed to its eventual conquest of China.
 Legalism allowed a ruler to ignore tradition and enact whatever he thought fit for the benefit of himself and the people.
 When the Kingdom of Qin became hell bent on military conquest they required farmers to supply more food to support his large army and laws forced an increase in agricultural yields.
 The fields were closely monitored and if crops failed or animals died, people were punished.
 Responsibility for crime was considered that of the whole family not just an individual, and so each family had to police their own conduct to avoid brutal punishment.
-Under Legalism, people had to avoid the ‘six lice’ that represent unproductive effort: care for the elderly; unemployment; beauty; love; ambition and benevolence.
+Under Legalism, people had to avoid the ‘six lice’ that represent unproductive effort: care for the elderly; idleness; beauty; love; ambition and benevolence.
 On the positive side, Legalist rule brought in standardization of all kinds, as everything was dictated by strict laws.
 A leading proponent Han Feizi ➚ described how the philosophy could be understood: “If a baby has boils that need to be lanced, the mother will hold back from inflicting temporary pain, the wise man is not swayed by emotion, he performs what needs to be done in the best interest of the baby”.

 In the death throes of the Qin dynasty all the leading proponents of the Legalist philosophy came to a violent death, some may consider that in itself a comment on the doctrine.
 The following Han dynasty replaced Legalism with Confucianism, the harsh laws were tempered with the dual responsibility of ruler to the people just as strongly as people to the ruler.
 Legalism came back briefly to some extent under the second unification under the Sui dynasty.
 The harsh Communist rule under Mao Zedong had some connection to Legalism and that is one reason why it remain an important philosophy to this day.